psi-4ward/contao-livereload/README.md

 Options:
-  -d  Contao directory path, default is the current working directory -w  Add file watchers, you can use globbing
+  -d  Contao directory path, default is the current working directory -w  Add file watchers, you can use globbing --lr-port   Port of the livereload server                                    [default: 35729] --req-port  Port listen on for Contao requests                               [default: 35720] -h  Help
-  -h  Help
 ```